Bang! Bang! Astros thump away vs Oakland, return to ALCS - WHIZ News

 “It’s been a long, tough road, but we’re halfway there,” Baker said.
 “I’m thankful and happy, but I still got some happiness left to give.”

 Houston will play either the New York Yankees or Tampa Bay Rays in the best-of-seven ALCS in San Diego.
-The Rays lead their ALDS 2-1.
+The Yankees and Rays are tied 2-2.

 The Astros and A’s combined for 24 homers — 12 each — the most in a postseason series of five games or fewer.